 In 2007 the old economy driven by the single gear of profit maximization reached a dead end in the financial crisis.
 It was a moment of reckoning during which Michael left his fifteen-year career in private equity to form Big Path Capital with his partner, Shawn Lesser, leveraging the engine of capitalism for an expansive economy built on natural, social, and financial capital.
 Recognizing that impact investing isn’t just a different way of investing but a superior way of deploying capital, Michael is committed to challenging the status quo and to raising the expectation of capital.

-In this vein, Big Path has created a number of first-in-class initiatives demonstrating SmarterMoney+: Maximize impact, Maximize return.
+In this vein, Big Path has created a number of initiatives demonstrating that impact investing represents a better way to deploy capital.
 These include the Five Fund Forum, Impact Capitalism Summit, and Impact & Sustainable Trade Missions.

 Michael received his BA summa cum laude, Phi Beta Kappa from the University of the South in Sewanee, TN and received a joint MBA and MEM (Master of Engineering Management) from the Kellogg School of Management, Northwestern University.
-Michael is an advisory board member of the Croatan Institute and the Babson Center for Global Commerce and is a member of the Social Venture Network and Net Impact.
+Michael is an advisory board member of the Croatan Institute and is a member of the Social Venture Network and Net Impact.

 Megan is a global responsibility manager on Starbucks Social Impact team, where she leads strategic programs and corporate partnerships that help to connect populations who have faced employment barriers to jobs and career opportunities.
 In this role, Megan defines and executes program strategy, develops resources and tools, and builds and manages relationships with key internal and external partners.
 She also serves on the Executive Steering Committee for the 100,000 Opportunities Initiative, a coalition of companies Starbucks co-founded that is committed to hiring and supporting Opportunity Youth.